 New distie hits the market as BigTec Pacific opens its doors

-Exclusive Group has launched its BigTec data centre transformation distribution business locally, promising resellers across Australia and New Zealand new opportunities around virtualised, software-defined web-scale IT.
+Exclusive Group has launched its BigTec data center transformation distribution business locally, promising resellers across Australia and New Zealand new opportunities around virtualised, software-defined web-scale IT.

-The new distributor is focused on infrastructure opportunities which facilitate ‘the new breed of web-scale applications and address the necessities of dynamic scaling, orchestration and management within a next generation software-defined data centre’.
+The new distributor is focused on infrastructure opportunities which facilitate ‘the new breed of web-scale applications and address the necessities of dynamic scaling, orchestration and management within a next generation software-defined data center’.

 No details of which vendors will make up the BigTec Pacific portfolio, with Dominic Whitehand, BigTec Pacific managing director, saying those details will be disclosed in the coming weeks.